 • Connect all disconnected drives (if any)

-• Review the list of drives selected for backup - unchecking any that shouldn't be backed up, and checking ones that should be (Backblaze system preference / control panel -> Settings -> Select Hard Drives for Backup).
+• Review the list of drives selected for backup - unchecking any that shouldn't be backed up, and checking ones that should be (Backblaze system preferences/control panel -> Settings -> Select Hard Drives for Backup).
 Any that say both (unplugged) and are unchecked can be checked, which will combine the two.

 • Ensure Backblaze is set to "Continuously" (Backblaze system preference / control panel -> Settings -> Schedule)

-• Let the computer run for at least 4 hours with *all* your drives connected simultaneously, uninterrupted by reboots, computer sleeps or shutting down
+• Let the computer run for at least 4 hours with *all* your drives connected simultaneously, uninterrupted by reboots, sleep mode or shutting down